 Get an understanding of the high-level architecture of BloomReach's novel Experience-as-a-Service (EaaS) approach.
 A solid solution to moving away from a monolithic approach to a microservices architecture.

-Get coding with a hands-on tutorial about how a React-based SPA can be integrated with BloomReach Experience.
+Get coding with a hands-on tutorial about how a React-based SPA can be integrated with BloomReach Experience Manager.
 Learn how to integrate the API-based CMS into your React app and to pull in additional data from external sources.